-Mississippi governor set to release proposal to help financially struggling hospitals
+Mississippi GOP governor says his plan would aid hospitals; Democrat pushes for Medicaid expansion

 Health officials have said Mississippi could receive about $1 billion a year from the federal government for Medicaid expansion.
 The federal government would pay 90% of the cost for people added to the program, and the state government would pay 10%.

-Brandon Presley, the Democratic nominee for governor, said at a campaign event last week in Summit that “not expanding Medicaid is one of the dumbest decisions that this state has ever made.”
+Brandon Presley, the Democratic nominee for governor in the Nov.
+7 election, said at a campaign event last week in Summit that “not expanding Medicaid is one of the dumbest decisions that this state has ever made.”

-He said expansion could help keep hospitals open and provide coverage for 220,000 people.
+Presley said expansion could help keep hospitals open and provide coverage for 220,000 people — a lower figure for potential enrollees than Reeves cites.

 “They are folks like the lady that’s going to be wiping the table at the Waffle House somewhere here in Mississippi tonight,” Presley said.
 “Somebody will get up tomorrow and they’ll go to work at a Quick Lube changing oil, busting down tires.
 We’re talking people that roof houses.
 We’re talking about people that sweat.
 Folks that have to take a shower before and after work.”

 Mississippi has 74 rural hospitals.
-Five have closed since 2005, and 24 rural are at immediate risk of closing because of severe financial problems, according to a national policy group, Center for Healthcare Quality and Payment Reform.
+Five have closed since 2005, and 24 are at immediate risk of closing because of severe financial problems, according to a national policy group, Center for Healthcare Quality and Payment Reform.
 Only Texas and Kansas have more hospitals in that risk category.

+Rep. Cheikh Taylor, chairman of the Mississippi Democratic Party, described the governor's proposal Thursday as “Too little, too Tate.”

+“He's caring about his political position going into the final days of this election,” Taylor said.
+“I think the public, the almost 3 million people in the state of Mississippi, will see clear through that and understand that this is politricks, not politics.”

 In April, Reeves signed a bill to create a Mississippi Hospital Sustainability Grant Program to alleviate some financial problems created by the COVID-19 pandemic.
 Hospitals are eligible for $250,000 to $1 million, depending on the size of the facility and whether it offers emergency services.
 The bill passed 52-0 in the Senate and 111-2 in the House.